MattWellie/LaTex_LRG/README.md

     - writer.py to read the list into an actual file
     - latex_writer.py to write the reader output into a external file
     - The XML_GUI.py module then calls a pdflatex command to typeset the file

+##Planned updates

+- As of 10/02/2015 there are no significant updates, only minor improvements
+- Please feel free to suggest any improvements you require

 ##Issue Tracker
 - stumbles on exons numbered with letters (e.g. 14a) due to a failed sorting mechanism, otherwise works